-The Madera County Active Transportation Plan (ATP) envisions a comprehensive bicycle and pedestrian network across Madera County.
-As the region's Metropolitan Planning Organization (MPO), the Madera County Transportation Commission (MCTC) is responsible for the adoption of the County's Regional Transportation Plan (RTP)/Sustainable Communities Strategy (SCS) and Transportation Improvement Program (TIP) as required by State and Federal law.
+The Madera Active Transportation Plan Amendment No. 1 provides new demographic data and an updated project list with accomplishments to the Madera ATP adopted in May 2018.
+The Madera ATP envisions a comprehensive bicycle and pedestrian network across Madera County.
+As the region's Metropolitan Planning Organization (MPO), the Madera County Transportation Commission (MCTC) is responsible for the adoption of the County's Regional Transportation Plan (RTP)/Sustainable Communities Strategy (SCS) and Federal Transportation Improvement Program (FTIP) as required by State and Federal law.
 The ATP supports these processes by providing a long-range vision for the bicycle and pedestrian network across the county.
 At the time of writing, no member jurisdiction in Madera County had adopted an ATP.
 As such, the ATP also supports local planning processes by providing a vision and guidance for the creation of active transportation facilities across the county.
 The plan simultaneously considers countywide connections as well as local networks for the City of Madera, the City of Chowchilla, and selected unincorporated communities.